Primary Curriculum Information

 For older children in year 5 and 6 we use Accelerated Reader which enables the teacher to manage and monitor children’s independent reading practise.
 The children pick a book at their level and read at their pace.
 When finished they take a quiz on the computer, feedback is given and the teacher then uses this to set goals for the child and direct ongoing reading practise.

-Reading at home is one of the most important things you can do to support your child.
+Reading at home is one of the most important things you can do to support your child, this is celebrated in assembly each week and parents are asked to sign the home reading book each week to show that children are reading at home.
 To find out more make sure that you have your child’s login details and go to www.activelearnprimary.co.uk

 We use Maths No Problem, which is a scheme of work based on the highly successful Singaporean approach to mathematics.
 This scheme meets the expectations of the 2014 National Curriculum and it addresses the higher level of mathematics now expected in each year.